usnistgov/FIPS201/_FIPS201/introduction.md

 currently in use by relying systems would only be deprecated if there were a compelling (e.g., security) reason to do so.
 Deprecated features MAY continue to be used, but SHOULD be phased out in future systems since the feature will likely be removed in the next revision of the Standard.
-For example, the CHUID authentication mechanism (Section 6.2.5) has been deprecated, since it provides LITTLE or NO assurance in the identity of the cardholder, and so relying systems SHOULD phase out use of this authentication mechanism. [^CHUID]
+For example, the CHUID authentication mechanism (Section 6.2.5) has been removed from this version of the standard and relying systems SHALL NOT use this authentication mechanism. [^CHUID]

 In the case of deprecated features on PIV Cards, such as the authentication key map, existing PIV Cards with the deprecated features remain valid, however, new PIV Cards SHOULD NOT include the deprecated features.

+[^CHUID]: The CHUID data element has not been removed and continues to be mandatory.

 ### 1.3.5 FIPS 201 Version Management